KennethTM/dnk_lake_catchments/notes.md

   - Use overall score
   - For P, N or overall chemistry score
   Using neural nets:
-  - Use all scores simultenously
+  - Use all scores simultaneously
   Other input features:
   - Use vision models on catchment and/or lake imagery (enables visual interpretability processing) (could be used for streams as well)
   - Fuse vision input and catchment features